Clif2/project_3/README.md

 * Users are able to select weather-specific icons and which populate related clothing items
 * Users are able to add their information (name, weather, clothing) into a form to revist later
 * Users can access previous weather selections through saved forms, can edit or delete forms, and can add or remove comments to their form inputs.
+* Connects to WeatherWise API to store and retrieve data

 # Written By
 * Rindy